What it’s like to train as a counsellor: reflections on therapist training

 The journey to becoming a counsellor isn’t easy.
 You’re told this when you sign up for any therapist training and, in fact pretty much any training where you’re learning to support others involves a whole bunch of unlearning around your ways of being in the world.
 Starting counsellor training wasn’t my first experience of this; I’ve trained as a meditation teacher, a space-holder in spiritual spaces and I’d had quite a lot of therapy myself over a number of years but I still wasn't quite prepared for the ways in which my counsellor training would change me.

-Today, with the help of a couple of friends that I trained with, I’m sharing some insights into the experience of counsellor training and what you might want to reflect on if you’re thinking of training as a counsellor.
+Today, with the help of a couple of friends that I trained with, I’m sharing some insights into the experience of therapy training and what you might want to reflect on if you’re thinking of training as a counsellor.

 Thanks to Phil of Just Allow Now and Jess of Sweet Chestnut Therapy (website coming soon!) for sharing their insights.